Read More

 Using the wrong flange size is like wearing shoes that don’t fit—it’s uncomfortable and doesn’t get the job done efficiently.
 A proper fit ensures your milk ducts aren’t compressed and milk flows freely.

 The magic combination of suction and speed differs for everyone.
+The ‘letdown phase’ is the initial stage of using a breast pump, where milk begins to flow lightly and quietly for a short duration.
 Start with stimulation mode for 1-2 minutes, then switch to expression mode.
 Adjust suction gradually—aim for the highest comfortable level.

 Studies suggest moms who customize settings based on their comfort and milk flow extract more milk (Kent et al., 2003).

-Stimulating multiple letdowns during a session can boost output.
+Stimulating more than one letdown during a session can boost output.
 Once milk flow slows, return to stimulation mode for another letdown before switching back to expression mode.

 Routine is great, but your body’s needs may change over time.
 Check in with yourself regularly to see if your settings still feel effective.

 Not all pumps are created equal.
+Hands-free pumping bras are a practical solution for double pumping, facilitating simultaneous pumping of both breasts, potentially enhancing stimulation and reducing the overall time needed for pumping.
 Double-electric pumps like the Spectra S1/S2 or wearable options like the Elvie are popular for good reasons—they’re efficient, comfortable, and user-friendly.

 At Rooted Maternal Wellness, we help parents navigate pump options, troubleshoot settings, and feel confident about their milk production journey.
 Need personalized help?
 Book a consult today!

-With these tips, you can transform pumping from a dreaded chore to an empowering part of your breastfeeding journey.
+With these tips, you can transform pumping from a dreaded chore to an empowering part of your breastfeeding journey.d chore to an empowering part of your breastfeeding journey.

 Kent, J. C., et al. (2003).
 “Importance of vacuum for milk expression.”
 Journal of Human Lactation, 19(4), 467-474.